-That’s not a quote from The Almond Tree; it’s the note from the author, Michelle Cohen Corasanti, that accompanied the copy of the book I received: a novel I don’t think would garner so much attention, both positive and negative, if it wasn’t important.
+That’s not a quote from The Almond Tree.
+Rather, it was the note from the author, Michelle Cohen Corasanti, that accompanied my copy of this book: the story of Ichmad, a young, brilliant mind in a land torn by violence.

-I understand Ichmad’s relationship with science, his passion, from the way he uses it to solve everyday and practical problems to how it provides his active mind with something productive to do when his present circumstances would otherwise cripple his spirit, and that passion ultimately creates for him a much needed platform to speak on behalf of others, for humanity’s sake.
+I understand Ichmad’s relationship with science, his passion.
+Not only does he use science to solve everyday and practical problems, but it provides his active mind with something productive to do when his present circumstances would otherwise cripple his spirit.
+That passion ultimately creates for him a much-needed platform to speak on behalf of others, for the sake of fellow human beings.

 I wouldn’t get into a wrangle about the politics in the story.
 Considering the modest portion of knowledge I possess in that area, writing The Movement of Crowns Series is likely the closest I’ll get to politics in this season of my life.
 However, reading of others’ political views, even in a fiction work, has value.